nqcm/synonyms-in-quran/docs/S/settle-someone.md

 ### Meaning

-This word has the meaning of settling someone in a place which they like and which suits them. (:material-book: MTFQ)
+This word has the meaning of settling someone in a place which they like and which suits them[^MTFQ].

 !!! quote "Surah Yunus - 93"